Help Voters In Your Community! - Become an Interpreter!

 The Board of Elections is always looking for Interpreters to assist voters during Elections

 - Be a citizen of the United States

 - Be 18 Years of Age

 - Be a Registered Voter In Monroe County

-- Be Able to Read and Write Spanish
+- Be Able to Read, Write, and Speak Spanish

 By Federal Law, polling sites across New York State are required to post sample ballots and all other informational materials in Spanish when five (5) percent of the residents in an Election District are Spanish speaking.
 Those election districts will be assigned a Spanish speaking Interpreter whose responsibility is to assist non-English speaking voters by translating voting information given by the Inspector.
 The Interpreter may also assist non-English and limited-English speaking voters in voting booths and is trained to work with and assist the Poll worker team on Election Day.

 Questions About Becoming A Spanish Interpreter Poll Worker

 Call the Board of Elections at (585) 753-1550 or complete the form below.
 We can answer additional questions and put you in touch with the Coordinator in your area who is actively recruiting Spanish Interpreter Poll Workers.